Soybeans sink on South American rains, slowing demand

 Corn and wheat followed soybeans lower, pressured by improved South American crop prospects and a firmer US dollar.

 Grain prices have scaled to multi-month or multi-year highs in recent weeks on strong demand, notably from China, and tightening supplies.
-Dry weather, meanwhile, had threatened Brazilian and Argentine crops that are due to begin replenishing global supplies in the coming months.
+Dry weather had also threatened Brazilian and Argentine crops that are due to begin replenishing global supplies in the coming months.

 "The market had a job to do, and that was ration supplies.
 For the moment, the perception is that we've accomplished that job," said Ted Seifried, chief ag market strategist at Zaner Group.